 MBA, Tuck School of Business, 2007; BS, Georgetown University, 2001

-Daniella Reichstetter is the executive director of Tuck's Center for Entrepreneurship and an adjunct professor at the school.
-She has 15 years of experience running various divisions of early-stage companies.
-She was the founder and CEO of Gyrobike (a Thayer technology), an early hire at Method, Jetboil, and Belcampo.
+Daniella Reichstetter is the executive director of Dean's Office Special Projects and an adjunct professor at the school.
+She has 20+ years of experience running various divisions of early-stage companies.
+She was the founder and CEO of Gyrobike (a Thayer technology), and an early hire at Method, Jetboil, and Belcampo.
 Prior to working in entrepreneurship, she worked as an investment banker in equity private placements.
-She serves on the boards of directors for several early-stage companies.
+She serves on the boards of several early-stage companies and non-profit organizations, and she is an active angel investor.

 Daniella graduated cum laude from Georgetown University with a BS in Spanish and business.
 She received her MBA from Tuck, where she was the recipient of the Arnold F. Adams, Jr. Award for Excellence in Entrepreneurship.